-The matters being dealt with in this Report relate only to the investment properties (as defined below) of the Group and the hospitality-related property owned by the Group, in which the Group has direct control, and asset management activities.
-During the year, the Group's properties comprised: (i) various portions of Regent Centre, which is an industrial property situated in Hong Kong; (ii) approximately 99.95% effective interest in Ryder Court, which is an office and commercial property situated in London (collectively, the "Investment Properties"); and (iii) the Chun Yeung Street Property (as defined below).
+The matters being dealt with in this Report relate only to the investment properties of the Group, the residential-based property and the hospitality-related property owned by the Group, in which the Group has direct control, and asset management activities.
+During the year, the Group's properties comprised: (i) various portions of Regent Centre, which is an industrial property situated in Hong Kong; (ii) Bondlane I (as defined below); and (iii) the Chun Yeung Street Property (as defined below).
 The environmental, social and governance aspects relating to the Group's investment properties, hospitality-related property and asset management activities fall within the reporting boundary.

-The economic and social key performance indicators (the "KPIs") reported covering the Group's entire operation, whereas our reported environmental KPIs only cover the Investment Properties.
+The economic and social key performance indicators (the "KPIs") reported covering the Group's entire operation, whereas our reported environmental KPIs only cover the investment properties of the Group

-INTRODUCTION (continued) 1.
+1. INTRODUCTION (continued)